 Codependency

 There are many misconceptions surrounding codependency.
 The name alone can cause confusion.
-Some think “codependency” means a person is dependent upon another person for everything, or that they have to be in a relationship to be happy.
+Some think “codependency” means a person is dependent on another person for everything, or that they have to be in a relationship to be happy.
 While these dynamics might be present in a codependent relationship, this is not all there is to codependency.

 While not a diagnosed mental health disorder, codependency affects people to varying degrees.
 Learning the various ways that codependency might manifest can help you identify it in yourself, your partner, your family, or friends—and learn how to move past it.